Skin Health Gummies: What Really Makes Them Hold Up

 Gummies Don’t Behave Like Capsules (And That Changes Everything)

-• Water activity (aw)-the most underused metric in gummy development
+• Water activity (aw) — the most underused metric in gummy development

-• pH and acid strategy-which affects taste, texture, and long-term consistency
+• pH and acid strategy — which affects taste, texture, and long-term consistency

-• Thermal history-how much heat and time the batch actually experiences
+• Thermal history — how much heat and time the batch actually experiences

-• Oxygen and moisture exposure-especially after pack-out
+• Oxygen and moisture exposure — especially after pack-out

 The “Actives Are Fine” Trap: The Base Usually Decides Shelf Life

-The gummy base is doing a lot of heavy lifting:
+The gummy base does a lot:

 • The gel system governs chew, set, and how the gummy handles water over time